 Biden says that cyber threats are a growing challenge for U.S. national security, election integrity, and the health of the nation’s democracy.
 Meanwhile, he thinks government should be pressuring tech companies to reform their practices around privacy, surveillance, and hate speech.

-- As president, he would call a global summit to pressure tech companies to make “concrete pledges” to ensure their platforms “are not empowering the surveillance state, facilitating repression in China and elsewhere, spreading hate, [or] spurring people to violence.”
+- As president, he would call a global summit to pressure tech companies to make pledges that they will ensure their platforms “are not empowering the surveillance state, facilitating repression in China and elsewhere, spreading hate, [or] spurring people to violence.”

-- He told CFR that the United States should use its foreign assistance to provide the world with “digital alternatives” to China’s “dystopian” surveillance technologies.
+- He told CFR that the United States should use its foreign assistance to provide the world with alternatives to China’s “dystopian” surveillance technologies.

 - He says he would work with U.S. allies to develop 5G cellular networks and other advanced technologies to ensure they remain secure from intrusion by U.S. adversaries.